megabyte-labs/install.doctor/docs/scripts/before/run_before_02-decrypt-age-key.sh.tmpl.md

   ### Install Age via Homebrew if not present
   if ! command -v age > /dev/null; then
-    if command -v brew > /dev/null; then logg info 'Running `brew install age`'
+    if command -v brew > /dev/null; then logg info 'Running brew install age'
       brew install age
     else
-      logg warn '`age` is not installed which is utilized in the decryption process' fi fi
+      logg warn 'age is not installed which is utilized in the decryption process' fi fi